zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[eryajf / go-ldap-admin](https://github.com/eryajf/go-ldap-admin) - 🌉 基于Go+Vue实现的openLDAP后台管理项目
 ## C

+* 【2023-12-26】[ish-app / ish](https://github.com/ish-app/ish) - Linux shell for iOS
+* 【2023-12-26】[rswier / c4](https://github.com/rswier/c4) - C in four functions
+* 【2023-12-26】[labwc / labwc](https://github.com/labwc/labwc) - A Wayland window-stacking compositor
+* 【2023-12-26】[ExistentialAudio / BlackHole](https://github.com/ExistentialAudio/BlackHole) - BlackHole is a modern macOS audio loopback driver that allows applications to pass audio to other applications with zero additional latency.
+* 【2023-12-26】[screetsec / TheFatRat](https://github.com/screetsec/TheFatRat) - Thefatrat a massive exploiting tool : Easy tool to generate backdoor and easy tool to post exploitation attack like browser attack and etc .
+This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .
+The malware that created with this tool also have an ability to bypass most AV softw…
+* 【2023-12-26】[palera1n / palera1n](https://github.com/palera1n/palera1n) - Jailbreak for arm64 devices on iOS 15.0+
+* 【2023-12-26】[LuaJIT / LuaJIT](https://github.com/LuaJIT/LuaJIT) - Mirror of the LuaJIT git repository
 * 【2023-12-25】[kindawindytoday / M](https://github.com/kindawindytoday/M) - new dynamically-loading tool for "园什“
 * 【2023-12-25】[xperiments-in / xtouch](https://github.com/xperiments-in/xtouch) -
 * 【2023-12-25】[pocoproject / poco](https://github.com/pocoproject/poco) - The POCO C++ Libraries are powerful cross-platform C++ libraries for building network- and internet-based applications that run on desktop, server, mobile, IoT, and embedded systems.